Eyad-Sharkawy/FCAI-OPP-Assignment-1-Image-Processing/build_portable/ImageStudio_Portable/README.txt

-Image Studio - Portable Version
+Photo Smith - Portable Version

-This is a portable version of Image Studio that includes all necessary Qt libraries and dependencies.
+This is a portable version of Photo Smith that includes all necessary Qt libraries and dependencies.

 To run:
-1. Double-click ImageStudio.bat
+1. Double-click PhotoSmith.bat
-2. Or run bin\ImageStudio.exe directly
+2. Or run bin\PhotoSmith.exe directly

 Features:
 - All image processing filters